korydraughn/irods_docs/docs/developers/library_examples.md

     if (const int ec = getRodsEnv(&env); ec != 0) {
         // Failed to load the local environment information (i.e. irods_environment.json).
         // Handle error.
+        return;
     }

+    // This is the safest place to load all client-side API plugins.
+    // This step is required for proper interaction with a 4.3.0 server.
+Forgetting to call this
+    // function will result in errors if subsequent API calls depend on client-side plugins. load_client_api_plugins();

     rErrMsg_t error;
     RcComm* conn = rcConnect(env.rodsHost,